 Tapes and glues are both commonly used in this industry when it comes to attaching a male toupee effectively.
-However, some of our clients often have the same question “Which adhesive should I use, glue or tape?”
+However, some of our clients often have the same question “Which hair system adhesive should I use, glue or tape?”

 It’s a good question, useful to know about, especially for the beginners who start a business of specialising in toupee for men.
 Glue (Liquid Adhesive) and tapes both have their benefits and preferred for different reasons, the more you know, the more professional and better customer service you can deliver, by the end of this blog post you should have a better understanding of it.
 Let’s go ahead and check them out.

 Before talking about wig tapes and glues, firstly, we would like to have a glance at the base materials and base designs for the toupee for man.
 These two variables will affect your final decision of which hair system adhesive to use for a male toupee.

 Different names are used in the market to describe the same things, solid polyurethane (such as ultra-thin skin, super thin skin, skin, poly, PU).
 Different layers of liquid polyurethane are brushed and heated dry to make “skin” of varying thickness.
 The common types of thin skin are in the thickness of 0.03mm, 0.06mm, 0.08mm.

 “Poly” is often used for solid polyurethane of thickness more than 0.08mm to distinguish from “thin skin”.
 For example, writing on the custom order form, “full clear poly 0.18~0.20mm”.

 It is the name given to poly once it has been brushed on the gauze.
 Forming a kind of sandwich with the gauze inside and poly outside.

 When the sandwich is with two inside layers, gauze and net, it is NPU, net with PU coated.

 The common types of lace include French lace and Swiss Lace.